LAPD investigating report of George Floyd ‘Valentine’

 Floyd, a Black man, died last May after a Minneapolis police officer pressed a knee on his neck as Floyd repeatedly said, “I can’t breathe.”
 His death launched massive protests nationwide over racial injustice and police brutality.

+Ben Crump, an attorney for Floyd’s family, said Monday that the family is outraged.

+“This is beyond insult on top of injury — it’s injury on top of death.
+The type of callousness and cruelty within a person’s soul needed to do something like this evades comprehension — and is indicative of a much larger problem within the culture of the LAPD,” Crump said.
+“We demand that everyone who was involved is held accountable for their revolting behavior and that an apology be issued to the family immediately.”

-If the probe confirms LAPD officers were circulating the image, “people will find my wrath,” Moore said.
+If the probe confirms LAPD officers were circulating the image, “people will find my wrath,” the police chief said.

 The Times reported that Moore also confirmed the department is investigating two anonymous Instagram accounts reportedly linked to department personnel — including one called the “Blue Line Mafia.”